instructure/aws_dcos_terraform/README.md

 # Notes

+### Docs

+See the `docs/` folder for generated markdown of the inputs and outputs of each module (built using `https://github.com/segmentio/terraform-docs`)

 ### Docker Notes

 Currently, the `dcos_generate_config.sh` script only runs in linux and itself makes use of docker.
 To make this